robertesler/Pd4P3/README.md

 # Pd4P3
-A real-time audio synthesis library for Processing 3.
+A real-time audio synthesis library for Processing 3 and 4.
 Pd4P3 implements Pure Data's signal processing objects via Pd++ native code.
 Pd4P3 stands for "Pd++ for Processing 3".

 # Copyright
 This software is copyrighted by Robert Esler, 2023.